farieu/farieu/README.md

 ### 🔎 About me:
 - 📚 Currently in the 5th semester of **Information Systems** at the **Federal Rural University of Pernambuco**.
 - 👨🏻‍💻 I'd the opportunity to be a scholarship holder in a project focused on AI innovation for diagnosing schizophrenia using Alexa devices.
+- 📄 I've earned **3** AWS Cloud Computing certifications, as well as additional certifications in Machine Learning and SQL Databases.
 - 🎓 I have an interest in the field of **Data Science**, with prior experience in tools such as MySQL, Machine Learning, and AI models.
 - 🐍 My favorite programming language is **Python**, but I have also had experience with C, Java, and Assembly.
 - 🌎 I'm a **native Portuguese speaker**, with **advanced** knowledge of English and basic knowledge of Spanish.